Angler’s Alibi: A Day in the Life at an Alaska Fishing Lodge

 6:00 am – Guests rise and shine to tent service of their morning beverage, possibly a mocha, hot chocolate, or tea, and head over to the dining tent.

 6:30 am – Breakfast is served, for those guests that want to capitalize on a minimum 9 hour day of guided fishing.
-Breakfast is made to order, including eggs, pancakes, french toast, omelets, bacon, sausage, and often includes a special menu item from Ben, our executive chef.
+Breakfast is made to order, including eggs, pancakes, french toast, omelets, bacon, sausage, and often includes a special menu item from Jackson, our executive chef.
 There is always cereal, oatmeal, pastries and fresh fruit as well.

 7:00 am – Guides will have the boats warming up at the dock in preparation for a full day of fishing loaded up with rods, flies, and all necessary equipment for the day.
 After a short boat ride up or downriver from camp, the fishing begins.